austinBernard/Motion-Sensor-Alarm-System-in-Arduino/README.md

 All parts were bought on Amazon.
 You can buy a start kit with a arduino mega board and it should come with all the supplies you need.

-Supplies needed
+__Supplies needed__

+- ELEGOO Mega R3 or Arduino Mega 2560 REV3
--
+- Passive Buzzer
--
+- LCD1602 Module
+- 4x4 Matrix Array Membrane Switch Keypad
--
+- Ultra Sonic Sensor
--
+- Female-to-Male Dupont Wires
--
+- Breadboard
--
+- Breadboard Jumper Wires
+- USB Wire (To connect arduino board to PC)

 Motion sensored alarm system using an ELEGOO Mega board and arduino IDE.